 On the basis of the foregoing, I hereby certify that, to the best of my knowledge and belief, this report is complete and has been prepared in accordance with generally accepted actuarial principles and practices and all applicable Actuarial Standards of Practice.
-I meet the Qualifications Standards of the American Academy of
+Our experience and continuing education are consistent with the requirements described for actuaries under the Qualification Standards of the American Academy of Actuaries.